 This is a question and answer page on air duct cleaning.
-Clear and accurate FAQ information!Read more on the controversies regarding air duct cleaning and learn how to improve HVAC efficiency.
-Get answers about air indoor quality and what you can do to improve it.
+Read the following answers to gain more information regarding air duct cleaning and learn how to improve HVAC efficiency and your indoor air quality.

 The sky is the limit so to speak.
 All small particles found in the air can accumulate inside the ducts.
 The list includes dust, dirt, pollen, debris and even pet hair.
 Microorganisms like mold and mildew can also grow inside.
 This is practically inevitable to happen when the ducts' walls are warm and moist.